Frequently Asked Questions

 No, tickets are not needed for any of our ceremonies.
 However for the Academic Convocation, guest seating is limited and will be available on a first-come, first-served basis.
 Overflow seating will be available in the Gene Polisseni Center, where the ceremony will be streamed live.
 All other ceremonies have ample guest seating.

-For the Academic Convocation, you should plan to arrive on campus at least 90 minutes before the program begins.
-Doors will open at 8:00 a.m. (new time) for the Convocation.
+For the Academic Convocation, we recommend that guests arrive on campus at least 60 minutes before the program begins.
+Doors will open at 8:00 a.m. for the Convocation.

 For the college commencement ceremonies: